ome/omero-documentation/platform.rst

 connection utilises a standard network connection, the client can be run anytime the user is connected to the internet.

-There are a number of demonstration videos available on the `Features List <products/feature-list>`_ page providing an overview of the applications.
+There are a number of demonstration videos available on the :plone:`Features List <products/feature-list>` page providing an overview of the applications.
 For an initial impression please browse out `screenshots <screenshots>`_.
 For a detailed overview of the OMERO clients, see the `OMERO.clients <clients>`_.